About Our Funders

 Acorn Foundation

-The Acorn Foundation is a community foundation based in the Western Bay of Plenty, which encourages people to leave a gift in their wills and/or their lifetimes to support their local community forever.
-Donations are pooled and invested, and the investment income is used to make donations to local charities, in accordance with the donors’ wishes.
-The capital remains intact.
-Since it was established in 2003, Acorn has distributed over $10 million.
-Donors may choose which organisations are to benefit each year, or they may decide to leave it to the trustees’ discretion.
-Community foundations are the fastest growing form of philanthropy worldwide, and there are now 17 throughout New Zealand, with more in the early stages.
-The Prize for Fiction has been provided through the generosity of one of the Foundation’s donors, Jann Medlicott, and will be awarded to the top fiction work each year, in perpetuity.
-Its base figure of $50,000 in 2016 is adjusted each year, to reflect wage inflation.
+Acorn Foundation is a community foundation based in the Western Bay of Plenty, which celebrated its 20th birthday in 2023.
+Acorn encourages people to establish an endowment fund to support the local community forever.
+Donations are pooled and invested, and the investment income is used to make annual donations to local charities, in accordance with the donors’ wishes, while the capital remains intact.
+Acorn has now distributed over $16.5 million to causes important to their donors.
+Community foundations are the fastest growing form of philanthropy worldwide, and there are now 17 located across this country, with more than 85% of New Zealanders able to access a local foundation.
+The Prize for Fiction at the Ockham New Zealand Book Awards has been provided through the generosity of one of Acorn’s donors, the late Jann Medlicott, and will be awarded to the top fiction work each year, in perpetuity.

 Visit the website